matthewsouther/osoberry/src/apply.md

 2025/2026 will be our second year of operation and we are continuing to grow into our full program.
 Here’s what you can expect next year:

-* One class of Kinder-2nd grade with 6-10 kids
+* One class of 5-8 year olds with 6-10 kids
 * Two teachers, one full-time, one part-time
 * A full academic curriculum that integrates art, play, the sciences, and social emotional learning
 * Hours: Monday-Friday 9am-3pm, with an extended school year running September-July for stable childcare[](https://drive.google.com/file/d/1e5TnkgaQXAiuSo9aCAyUcKmbgB2-nRxs/view?usp=sharing)[](https://drive.google.com/file/d/1e5TnkgaQXAiuSo9aCAyUcKmbgB2-nRxs/view?usp=sharing)

 ### In future years you can expect:

-* Three mixed age classes: K-2; 3rd/4th; 5th/6th
+* Three mixed age classes: younger, middle, older; spanning ages 5-11.
-* Max class size 14 kids
+* Max class size for each group: 14 kids
 * Flexible pick up time from 3-5pm to support working families
 * Specialist teachers for music, art, and nature